 Language Survival Courses

 These short courses provide an introduction to the language with some ‘survival’ skills allowing you to greet somebody, indicate difficulty in understanding someone, exchange simple information about yourself, make some simple requests, and find your way to a specific place.
-The courses are also ideal tasters for the Preliminary stage language courses starting in September 2017.
+The courses are also ideal tasters for the Preliminary stage language courses.

 Online Shopping Cart